huypham67/schedulify-dev/documents/AUTH-IMPLEMENTATION.md

 # Authentication System

-This document provides an overview of the JWT-based authentication system implemented in Schedulify.
+This document provides a detailed overview of the JWT-based authentication system implemented in Schedulify.

 ## Features